mackk7/mental-health-analyzer/README.md

 ---

 Note: The original trained model file was large and excluded due to GitHub file size limits.
+You need to install git lfs to run this on ur pc locally.
-The deployed Streamlit app demonstrates the final working version with the model hosted externally.
+The deployed Streamlit app demonstrates the final working version .

 ## 🚀 Live Demo